isomerpages/csa-csro-licensing/_how-to/Apply for licence/Submit Application.md

 <br>
 Please note that with the exception of the “Declaration form for Business Entity”, a copy of each document is required for <u>every</u> <i>officer of the business entity</i>:

-1. Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas applicants).
+<br>1.
+Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas applicants).
-2. Curriculum vitae (including the officer’s qualification or experience (if any) relating to the licensable cybersecurity service).
+<br>2.
+Curriculum vitae (including the officer’s qualification or experience (if any) relating to the licensable cybersecurity service).
-3. Declaration forms which have been duly filled up and endorsed.
+<br>3.
+Declaration forms which have been duly filled up and endorsed.
 These include: <br>
-a.
-One copy of the “<b>Declaration Form for Business Entity</b>” [to hyperlink], which is to be completed by an officer duly authorised by the business entity; and<br>
+<pre>a.
+One copy of the “<b>Declaration Form for Business Entity</b>” [to hyperlink], which is to be completed by an officer duly authorised by the business entity; and</pre><br>
 	b.
 The “<b>Declaration Form for Individual</b>” [to hyperlink], which is to be completed as a personal declaration by every <i>officer of the business entity</i>.
-4. (For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the <i>officer</i> does not have any record of criminal conviction in the home country.</td></tr>
+<br>4.
+(For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the <i>officer</i> does not have any record of criminal conviction in the home country.</td></tr>

 <table class="table-h">
 	<tr>